streetsidesoftware/vscode-spell-checker/docs/_includes/generated-docs/configuration.md

 : resource

 Description
-: list of words to be always considered correct
+: List of words to be always considered correct.

 Default
 : _- none -_